IGG Abbreviation Guide

 Ladybirds – a member of IGG aged 5 – 7 years.

 Law – one of the fundamental principles of Guiding, a simple code that its members live by

 Leader – a warranted adult member of the Irish Girl Guides who works with a Unit

-Leaders’ Expenses – out of pocket expenses related to Guiding Activities related to the running of and developing programmes for a Unit
+Leaders’ Expenses – out of pocket expenses related to the running of and development of programmes for a Unit

 Leadership Team – the voluntary Leaders responsible for the running of a local IGG Unit

-Leader Travel Guide – takes you through the details of the Journey Programme for our girls
+Leader Travel Guide – takes you through the details of the Journey Programme for your girls

 Lifeskills Adventure – this is one of the 6 adventures in the Journey Programme